bimmerlabs/TMSF/README.md

 -specified frame rate per animation
 -multiple sprite sizes per animation

+Currently Missing:
+-tools to generate the tmsf format.
+They exist, just not in a form suitable for public consumption.
+But it would be possible to make your own based on the heade data.

 instructions:  clone repository and copy tmsf folder to the modules_extra folder in SRL:

 <img width="202" height="53" alt="image" src="https://github.com/user-attachments/assets/40bc5757-a13a-466b-811f-6afbe85565b9" />